 Several weeks passed, my case was handed off to an assistance of my rep at Discover and the process continued.
 Documents signed, scanned and sent.
 The refinance process is not an easy one (as you might be aware) – and it has gotten a lot worse over the years thanks in large part to the recent mortgage crisis.

 At this point – I was hoping for an off switch at LendingTree – but I couldn’t find one.
 And, I really didn’t want to answer every single offer with a “sorry, I’m working with another lender at this time..”

 Oh – the phone calls and emails?
 Yes, they are still coming.
 Not quite as frequently as they once did of course.
 The bad thing about the age we live in is the customer relationship programs these big companies have now.
-Once you get loaded into their sales funnel, it’s almost a guaranteed life sentence of being annoyed by them.
-I didn’t sign up for that.
+Once you get loaded into their sales funnel, it’s tough to get out.

 Part of any good business is having people come back again for your service.
 In the future, I’ll probably opt for my trusted mortgage advisor or my personal bank to get the loan I want.